davegoblue/TestCodingShortcuts/README.md

 * Coronavirus_Statistics_v001 reorders factors prior to assessClusters()
 * Coronavirus_Statistics_v001 includes functional form for reading and converting data
 * Coronavirus_Statistics_v001 reads in more recent data
+* Coronavirus_Statistics_v001 explores relationships in trends for cases and deaths